 When customers visit a Google Business Profile and see that a company has only received 5 stars, they hesitate.

 According to High Level Marketing, when there are no negative reviews, 30% of consumers assume the reviews are fake.

 Since up to 40% of Amazon reviews are fake, who can blame consumers for being suspicious?

-This is where negative reviews can play an important role.
+This is where negative reviews can play an important role in terms of confidence in objectivity.
 They demonstrate that your company isn’t manipulating or repressing online opinions.